Screen Time and Online Learning

 Screen limits:

-• For children under 2 years old: no screen time outside of video phone time.
+• For children under 2 years old: no screen time except for video calls with family/friends.

 • For children 2-5 years old: limit screens to 1 hour a day.